 Information about HIV/AIDS in the Upper Peninsula

-HIV prevention and care activities are overseen through the Michigan Department of Health and Human Services (MDHHS), Division of HIV/AIDS-STD, HIV/AIDS Prevention and Intervention Section (MDHHS-DHAS-HAPIS).
-HIV prevention and care programs are funded by the Federal Government through the CDC and the Ryan White Care ACT.
+HIV prevention and care activities are overseen through the Michigan Department of Health and Human Services (MDHHS), HIV Care and Prevention.

 The Continuum of Care Program is a community based program that offers a broad spectrum of outpatient services to HIV infected individuals throughout the Upper Peninsula.
 The goals of the program include financial assistance for early medical intervention, maintenance of optimal health, and access to support services.
 Clients are active members in the team approach to care.